 The internal border-crossing of your network

 The ideal place for an INFW is literally in the middle of your network or networks.
-There are a number of deployment methods, the most suitable method will depend on your network topology and your network throughput.
-MTG design and deploy service provider and enterprise networks so we are often involved in the design and configuration of networks.
+There are many deployment methods; the most suitable method will depend on your network topology and your network throughput.
+MTG design and deploy service provider and enterprise networks, so we are often involved in the design and configuration of systems.

 - Transparent Bridge / Inline.
 This mode offers the best balance of security and simplicity from a network reconfiguration standpoint.
-In this scenario the firewall is connected between network segments transparently.
-This could be using 1GE, 10GE and 40GE interfaces, with the respective fibre/copper derivatives where appropriate.
+In this scenario, the firewall is connected between network segments transparently.
+The bridge could be using 1GE, 10GE and 40GE interfaces, with the respective fibre/copper derivatives where appropriate.
 Network security policies can be enforced, even in L2 operation.
-With inline operation, the device can intervene, block and alert you to risky traffic patterns or data leak attempts.
+With the inline operation, the device can intervene, block and alert you to risky traffic patterns or data leak attempts.

-Once an INFW has been deployed, your business can be safe in the knowledge its internal (east to west) traffic is scanned for threats, viruses, intrusion attempts and data leakage activity.
+Once you have deployed an INFW, your business can be safe in the knowledge its internal (east to west) traffic is scanned for threats, viruses, intrusion attempts and data leakage activity.

 An enterprise can opt for centralised deployment mode, clustered deployments or distributed environments (a device per site).